 - Risk-taking – ‘risks’ are different for different people and they don’t have to involve physical activity or life-threatening situations.
 Don’t forget that the social risks that teens make are just as important and, of course, just trying something for the first time can feed an adolescent’s need for risk.
 Try a new physical activity as a family, e.g., go hiking, horseback riding or kayaking.
 If they’re just not that into the whole family thing but still want to do something physical, there are so many activities that they can get involved with that are just that little bit different, e.g., indoor rock climbing, trampolining, etc. If they’re not the sporty type, encourage them to join different clubs at school or try out for a drama production.
 For the more academic, encourage them to try out for scholarships, study overseas, or simply take up a subject or course that is a little out of their comfort zone

-- Sensation seeking – this is not necessarily the same as risk-taking, which is more about balancing risk and reward, this is to do with the pursuit of sensory pleasure and excitement purely for its own sake.
-If your teen is prone to this behaviour, there’s nothing you or anyone can do to stop them hunting that thrill out, however, it is possible for parents to provide activities that deliver exactly the same adrenaline rush but under controlled conditions, with not as much potential risk.
-Without a doubt one of the easiest routes is to involve them (and become involved yourself) in extreme sports.
+- Sensation seeking – this isn’t necessarily the same as risk-taking, which is more about balancing risk and reward, this is to do with the pursuit of sensory pleasure and excitement purely for its own sake.
+If your teen is prone to this behaviour, there’s nothing you or anyone can do to stop them hunting that thrill out, however, it is possible for parents to provide activities that deliver exactly the same adrenaline rush but under controlled conditions, with not as much potential risk, e.g., get them involved in extreme sports.
 These are high-risk activities that can ‘feed their need for speed’ but are carried out under strict safety rules.
 As a family, visit an amusement park with rollercoasters, go paint-balling or anything that provides a quick thrill.
-Once again, if they’re not into sports or physical activities, the same ‘rush’ can be achieved by performing in front of strangers, whether it be singing (going to karaoke) or drama (introduce them to Theatresports or the like)
+If they’re not into sports or physical activities, the same ‘rush’ can be achieved by performing in front of strangers, whether it be singing (going to karaoke) or drama (introduce them to Theatresports or the like)

-- Preference for being with peers – as already stated, adolescents are trying to create their own identity.
-Whereas you were once the most important people in their life and your opinion had so much influence on what they thought and what they did, they now start to pull away and identify far more with their peers.
+- Preference for being with peers.
+Whereas you were once the most important people in their life and you had so much influence on what they thought and what they did, they now start to pull away and identify far more with their peers.
 It’s important to remember that you still have an influence, it’s just that that influence has changed.
-They will want to be around their peers and gain ‘peer acceptance’ whenever they can – so giving them opportunities to have friends around is important.
+They’ll want to be around peers and gain ‘peer acceptance’ whenever they can – so giving them opportunities to have friends around is important.
 One of the best ways to do this to make your home a ‘peer-friendly’ place to hang out.
-This is not about trying to be ‘friends’ with your child’s mates – that’s just weird and wrong in about a million ways!
+This isn’t about trying to be ‘friends’ with your child’s mates – that’s just weird and wrong in about a million ways!
 It’s also not about providing a place where they can do what they what and damn the consequences.
 This is simply acknowledging that their friends are important to them and allowing them to have a space where they can bring them to ‘do their thing’ is useful in maintaining a connection and supporting this key element of brain development.
 There still have to be rules and boundaries around acceptable behaviour but if you keep them close and monitor them (in a fair, reasonable and age-appropriate manner) during this time you are likely to reap the benefits later!

-- Reward seeking – we know that during the teen years, young people are more likely to respond to rewards than punishment.
-Offering your child praise and positive rewards for desired behaviour is much more likely to get the response you are after rather than simply yelling and screaming and laying out the law.
-I’ve discussed this before but ‘grounding’ your teen because of poor behaviour has proven to be particularly ineffective (do you really think you can carry out the punishment and realistically, who are you punishing?).
-Of course, there have to be consequences for bad behaviour or breaking rules but, whenever you can, reward good behaviour.
+- Reward seeking.
+During the teen years young people are more likely to respond to rewards than punishment.
+Offering your child praise and positive rewards for desired behaviour is much more likely to get the response you’re after rather than simply yelling and screaming and laying down the law.
 When it comes to parties and alcohol, don’t just focus on what they may do wrong on a Saturday night, keep congratulating them for everything they did right.
 If your teen has been following all the rules, reward them by relaxing them to some extent.
 You don’t throw them all out but acknowledge the positives whenever you can and praise them accordingly.
-We know their brains are wired to respond positively to reward … It is important to remember that this is not about bribing your child (although I’ve certainly met many parents who’ve tried to do that over the years!), it’s about the use of positive reinforcement, something research has found teens respond better to than adults
+We know their brains are wired to respond positively to reward … It’s important to remember that this isn’t about bribing your child, it’s about the use of positive reinforcement, something research has found teens respond better to than adults

 Blakemore, S.J.
 (2018).
 Inventing Ourselves: The Secret Life of the Teenage Brain.
 London: Penguin Books.